kukuu/Technopedia/README.md

 Classless inter-domain routing (CIDR) is a set of Internet protocol (IP) standards that is used to create unique identifiers for networks and individual devices.
 The IP addresses allow particular information packets to be sent to specific computers.

 https://specialties.bayt.com/en/specialties/q/270484/what-is-cidr-and-why-it-is-important-in-today-s-scenario/

+## Web Accessibility

+Web accessibility is the inclusive practice of ensuring there are no barriers that prevent interaction with, or access to, websites on the World Wide Web by people with physical disabilities, situational disabilities, and socio-economic restrictions on bandwidth and speed.

+The four main guiding principles of accessibility in WCAG 2.0 are: POUR

+Perceivable.

+Operable.

+Understandable.

+Robust.

+How do you achieve Web accessibility?

+Choose a content management system that supports accessibility. ...

+Use headings correctly to organize the structure of your content. ...

+Include proper alt text for images. ...

+Give your links unique and descriptive names. ...

+Use color with care. ...

+Design your forms for accessibility. ...

+Use tables for tabular data, not for layout.

+## Jenkins and Maven

+Jenkins and maven together can be used to automate this whole pipeline.
+Jenkins can be used to setup rules and parameters around maven system.
+Maven is a tool that is used to compile your code.
+And not only compile it can validate your code, install a package and can even analyse the test-cases in your code.

 ## Pretty JSON parser